matthiasdiener/constantdict/doc/speed.rst

 Code
 ****

-These results were generated with the following code:
+These results were generated with the following code, found in `examples/speed.py <https://github.com/matthiasdiener/constantdict/blob/main/examples/speed.py>`__ in the source distribution:

 .. literalinclude:: ../examples/speed.py
    :language: python